ReStore-TRD/opening-admittance/Readme.md

 Supports three modes:
  - `pp` Pre-Processing: This will run through all entries, and look for discrepancies and look up the various info we have on registrations.
  - `aa` Auto-Admit: This will also run the pre-processing one time, and proceed to admit the registered people randomly.
 Taking into account downprioritised people and people in the banlist.
- - `dp`Data Processing: This is intended to be used for for example estimating how much work our drivers will have based on people's responses.
+ - `dp`Data Processing: This is intended to be used for example estimating how much work our drivers will have based on people's responses.

 ## Setup For Use

 ### Configure for the right spreadsheet

 Currently, the script does not provide a command line argument or UI to select which spreadsheet it should access.
-Instead this is defined in `main.py` in a variable `SPREADSHEET_ID`, edit this to contain the ID of your spreadsheet.
+Instead, this is defined in `main.py` in a variable `SPREADSHEET_ID`, edit this to contain the ID of your spreadsheet.
 This can be found in the URL when opening the spreadsheet in Google Drive.

 ### Required packages